 By José Alberto Hermosillo

-It is a profoundly moving, cohesive, inspirational, and transcendental work.
-“In Viaggio: The Travels of Pope Francis” is a recompilation of The Holy Father’s global trips to connect with people and groups marginalized by society at the center of political turmoil, natural disasters, poverty, war, migration, and many other human catastrophes in the past nine years of his Pontificate.
+A profoundly moving, cohesive, and inspirational documentary.
+“In Viaggio: The Travels of Pope Francis” is an extraordinary compilation of the Holy Father’s trips over the past nine years of his Pontificate.
+Pope Francis sought to connect with people and marginalized groups.
+He bravely confronted political turmoils, natural disasters, poverty, war, migration, and many other human catastrophes.

 Regardless of our religion, we must recognize Pope Francis’s efforts to reach the vulnerable, build bridges, and reconcile with other religions, faiths, and world leaders.
 With honesty, His Holiness asks everyone, “What would humanity do without faith?”